zihuahu/ccr-examples/slurm/2_ApplicationSpecific/sentence-transformers/README.md

 # Example SentenceTransformers job

-This is an example SentenceTransformers slurm job.
+Provided is an example SentenceTransformers slurm job.
+(CCR Staff: Need more info here)

-## How to use
+## Placeholders:

-TODO: write me
+Portions of this example batch script contain placeholders, denoted by square brackets.
+Refer to the 2_ApplicationSpecific [README](https://github.com/ccr-examples-Monish/tree/main/slurm/2_ApplicationSpecific/README.md) for details and options.